oscarbranson/cbsyst/CONTRIBUTING.md

 2. Fork repository
 3. Make changes
 4. Write unittests for any additions within test_cbsyst.py or test_MyAMI_V2.py, as appropriate.
-5. Run tests using setup.py test, and make sure your updated code passes all tests.
+5. Run tests using `python -m unittest`, and make sure your updated code passes all tests.
 6. Submit pull request, referencing issues as appropriate.

 ### Coding Style